tudelft3d/website/_posts/2017-09-14-ogdss-paper.md

 <br/>

 The article describes <a href="http://arts.brighton.ac.uk/projects/vi-suite">VI-Suite</a>, a free and open-source addon for the 3D content creation application Blender, developed primarily as a tool for the contextual and performative analysis of buildings.
 Its functionality has grown from simple, static lighting analysis to fully parametric lighting, shadowing, and building energy analyses.
 It adopts a flexible, mesh geometry based approach to the specification of calculation points and this has made it suitable for certain types of 3D geospatial analyses and data visualisation.
 The application of <a href="http://arts.brighton.ac.uk/projects/vi-suite">VI-Suite</a> for 3D GIS analysis is demonstrated on two use cases (shadow and sky view factor mapping, and irradiance mapping) performed on the CityGML dataset of the Hague, the Netherlands.
-The entire workflow has been performed entirely using open data and open software.
+The workflow has been performed entirely using open data and open software.
 <br/>

 The paper is available at the <a href="http://dx.doi.org/10.3390/ijgi6060158">journal</a> (open access).